-A resolution, to appoint BDO LLP as our external auditor for the forthcoming year, was proposed and approved at the meeting of the Board of Governors on 17th November 2020.
+A resolution, to appoint BDO LLP as our external auditor for the forthcoming year, was proposed and approved at the meeting of the Board of Governors on 16th November 2021.
 In September - October 2021 the University undertook a tendering process for the appointment of external auditors for the next 5 years in accordance with the requirements of the OfS.
-BDO LLP were the successful applicant and the appointment would be recommended to the Board of Governors for approval on 16th November 2021.
+BDO LLP were the successful applicant and the appointment was approved by the Board of Governors on 16th November 2021